Yomiuri Telecasting Corporation: 1988–present

+Former headquarters (YTV Kyobashi Building) in Chūō-ku, Osaka used from 1988 to 2019.

 On August 1, 1988, Yomiuri TV moved from its headquarters in Higashi-Tenma (since its inception) to Osaka Business Park.
 In April 1989, the channel started broadcast in enhanced-definition television.
 The channel ceased analog broadcasting on July 24, 2011.

 On March 21, 2024, Yomiuri TV launched YTV Animation, a new production brand that will leverage the broadcaster's long history in animation.

 On November 29, 2024, Yomiuri TV alongside fellow NNN/NNS affiliates Chukyo TV, The Sapporo Television Broadcasting and Fukuoka Broadcasting System announced that it would combine and integrate its management operations to form a holding company known as Yomiuri Chukyo FS Broadcasting Holdings Corp (FYCS Holdings). with its offices being located at NTVHD's headquarters in Minato, Tokyo.
 The merger, classified as a joint-stock transfer is expected to close on April 1, 2025.
 The merger received approval from the Ministry of Internal Affairs and Communications on March 11, 2025.
 Unlike a full restructuring of either YTV, CTV, STV and FBS, all four broadcasters would become wholly owned subsidiaries of the combined company with its operations, including its corporate functions, remaining intact.
-The merger was approved by the shareholders of all four broadcasters, including YTV on December 24th of that year.
-Following the merger, Yomiuri TV changed its Japanese spelling to match with the brand name, although the English name remains the same.
+The merger was approved by the shareholders of all four broadcasters, including YTV on December 24 of that year.
+Following the merger, Yomiuri TV changed its Japanese corporate name spelling to match with the brand name, although the English name remains the same.